dockerchompz/brother-scan-autosetup/README.md

 ### Notice:
 - Change the brscan version in the start_scanner file to the version available (if applicable)
 - Change the IP addresses in the start_scanner file depending on your network configuration
+- Configuration file can be found as "brother-scan.yaml"

 ## For issues:
 - Create an issue on the repo
-- contact me on telegram: @dockerchompz
+- Contact me on telegram: @dockerchompz